jschneidewind/pyH2A/README.md

 Alternatively, the `pyH2A` class from `pyH2A.run_pyH2A.py` can imported and used within a Python script.

 Input is provided using a plaintext Markdown file.
 Input files are structured by headers (designated by '#'), which are followed by Markdown style tables.
 Headers and tables are parsed by `pyH2A.py` to generate dictionaries which are used for computations.
 Certain input sections are mandatory (such as `Technical Operating Parameters and Specifications` or `Financial Input Values`).
 Additional input sections can be processed by invoking `Plugins`, which perform additional calculations that feed into the discounted cash flow analysis.
 Finally, the input file can invoke `Analysis` modules to analyze and visualize the output.

-# Documentation

-Documentation for pyH2A is available at:

 # Example output